-Botox (onabotulinumtoxinA) is a prescription medication produced by Allergan.
+Botox (onabotulinumtoxinA) is a prescription injection medication produced by Allergan.
 It is approved by the U.S. Food and Drug Administration (FDA) to treat urinary incontinence, prevent headaches in patients with chronic migraines, and reduce upper limb spasms.

-How Botox works
+How does Botox work?

-Botox for SMA
+Botox research for SMA

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.